 Help Redirect Water Away from Your Home

-Investigate your personal property options around lot grading and back filling to help redirect water away from your home and foundation.
-We also provide tips on how landscaping can help prevent flooding.
+Consider lot grading and back filling to help redirect water away from your home and its foundation.
+The Good Hands Advice team provided its tips on how landscaping can help prevent flooding.

 Insulate Your Home Against Water

 Installing window wells and covers can improve drainage around basement windows and help prevent water from entering.
 Seal cracks in foundation walls and basement floors to reduce the chance of infiltration flooding.

 Disconnect downspouts that lead directly to the municipal sewer system and extend them away from your home (ensuring you don’t direct water toward neighbouring properties).
 If your home is prone to water intrusion, consider installing weeping tiles, a drainage system, or a backwater valve to help keep your basement dry.